 - Are not employees or volunteers of SLFCU

 - Are not related to current SLFCU employees or board members

 *Good standing is defined as a member who has not been denied services or is in arrears with the Credit Union.

-- An original essay addressing the topic "Describe the person who has most influenced your money decisions and how their influence has impacted your financial behaviors."
+- An original essay addressing the topic “What is the best or worst thing you’ve ever spent your own money on, and what lesson did you learn from that experience?”
 Your essay must be no more than 500 words in length, double-spaced, and in PDF format.

 - A PDF copy of your latest grade transcript showing a current cumulative grade point average (high school or college) of at least 2.5, along with your name and school